 A low carb high protein diet for weight loss can be healthy, natural, and nutrient-dense.
 It can be a highly effective way to burn stored fat and maintain muscle, say researchers.
 And, if done right, it can keep you feeling satisfied, help lower your blood sugar, insulin, cholesterol, and triglyceride levels, and even help prevent rebound weight gain in the long run.

-In the first part of this 2-part article, you were introduced to the 5 keys to a healthy low-carb high-protein diet for weight loss designed and tested by researchers at the Functional Medicine Research Center near Seattle.
-Their diet emphasizes certain foods and nutrients that can help maintain muscle mass while promoting fat burning and is based on the following 5 keys:
+In the first of this two-part article, you were introduced to the five keys to a healthy low-carb, high-protein diet for weight loss, as designed and tested by researchers at the Functional Medicine Research Center near Seattle.
+Their diet emphasizes certain foods and nutrients that can help maintain muscle mass while promoting fat burning and is based on the following keys:

 - Limiting carbohydrates

 - Restricting unhealthy fats and enhancing omega-3/omega-6 balance